-HIV infection can trigger a chronic-inflammation, wasting syndrome with increases in protein turnover and energy requirements.
-HIV wasting syndrome is defined as a 10% unintentional weight loss over baseline accompanied by chronic diarrhea, fever, or weakness.
+HIV infection can trigger a chronic inflammatory wasting syndrome with increases in protein turnover and energy requirements.
+HIV wasting syndrome is defined as an unintentional 10% weight loss accompanied by chronic diarrhea, fever, or weakness.

-A grossly undernourished state in HIV-positive patients at the start of ART (as indicated by a low body mass index [BMI]) is a strong and independent predictor of mortality.
+A grossly undernourished state in HIV-positive patients at the start of antiretroviral therapy (as indicated by a low body mass index [BMI]) is a strong and independent predictor of mortality.
 In asymptomatic HIV-infected adults, energy requirements are estimated to increase by 10%, and during symptomatic HIV and AIDS, energy needs increase by approximately 20-30%.
 Increased energy needs are offset to some degree by the reduction in physical movement due to illness.
-Some degree of wasting is common, despite ART; accordingly, patients should not be encouraged to lose significant amounts of weight unless they are obese.
+Some degree of wasting is common, despite antiretroviral therapy.
+Accordingly, patients should not be encouraged to lose significant amounts of weight unless they are obese.
 Studies have consistently shown that HIV-infected patients with a BMI > 25 have higher CD4+ cell counts, decreased risk of viral progression, and decreased mortality compared with their thinner (BMI < 25) counterparts.
 This relationship may be explained by the elevated leptin production in heavier persons, which supports CD4+ cell proliferation.
-Loss of excess weight may be helpful, however, for overweight patients on ART whose risk factors for heart disease and diabetes have been elevated by these drugs.
+Loss of excess weight may be helpful, however, for overweight patients on antiretroviral therapy whose risk factors for heart disease and diabetes have been elevated by these drugs.

 Diet and Lipid Disorders

-Diet therapy is recommended for both primary prevention and control of dyslipidemia in HIV patients on ART.
+Diet therapy is recommended for both primary prevention and control of dyslipidemia in HIV patients on antiretroviral therapy.
 Protease inhibitors exacerbate the effects of HIV infection on lipid metabolism and insulin resistance, leading to lipodystrophy.
 Medication-related decreases in the catabolism of both apoB and nuclear sterol regulatory element binding proteins in the liver and adipocytes bring about increases in fatty acid and cholesterol biosynthesis, insulin resistance, and lipodystrophy.
 As a result, 10-50% of patients on protease inhibitors have hypercholesterolemia, and 40-80% of these individuals have hypertriglyceridemia.
-However, non-nucleoside reverse transcriptase inhibitors, in spite of raising total and LDL cholesterol and triglycerides, also increase HDL by approximately 40%, depending on the specific type.
+However, non-nucleoside reverse transcriptase inhibitors, in spite of raising total and low-density lipoprotein cholesterol and triglycerides, also increase high-density lipoprotein by approximately 40%, depending on the specific type.

 Plant-based diets have not been widely tested in HIV patients.
 A meta-analysis of studies of adult HIV patients using conventional diet therapies (AHA Step I and Step II diets) and treatment with fish oil found significant reductions in triglyceride levels with each treatment compared with control conditions, but no significant reduction in cholesterol levels.

-Preliminary evidence suggests that higher intakes of fruits, vegetables, and juices increase T-cell proliferation or reduce CD38+/CD8+ count, a marker of disease progression., Fruits and vegetables also provide many nutrients that are deficient in persons with HIV and help reduce the oxidative stress that may occur as a side effect of ART.
+Preliminary evidence suggests that higher intakes of fruits, vegetables, and juices increase T-cell proliferation or reduce CD38+/CD8+ count, a marker of disease progression.
+Fruits and vegetables also provide many nutrients that are deficient in persons with HIV and help reduce the oxidative stress that may occur as a side effect of antiretroviral therapy.

-Low blood concentrations of many micronutrients are common in HIV-positive individuals and are associated with disease progression and increased mortality.
+Low blood concentrations of many micronutrients are common in HIV-positive individuals, and are associated with disease progression and increased mortality.
 A meta-analysis found that, in individuals not on antiretroviral therapy, micronutrient supplementation was associated with an almost 40% reduction in disease progression when compared with controls.
-Clinical trials using multivitamin supplements (combinations of B-vitamins and vitamin C, vitamin A, selenium, and zinc; or vitamins A, D, zinc, N-acetyl cysteine, and other minerals) have demonstrated that these raise CD4 count and reduce morbidity and mortality.
+Clinical trials using multivitamin supplements (combinations of B vitamins and vitamin C, vitamin A, selenium, and zinc; or vitamin A, vitamin D, zinc, N-acetyl cysteine, and other minerals) have demonstrated that these raise CD4 count and reduce morbidity and mortality.
 In African children, vitamin A supplementation reduced mortality by half.

 See Coronary Heart Disease chapter.